The Cornwall We Want

 Cornwall Vision - I have a dream!

-by Bee, over 3 years ago
+by Bee, almost 6 years ago

 My future Cornwall is a place where people can take self responsibility for their actions and consciously think about how their actions affect others.